Global firms leave Myanmar office block with military ties | Technology

 Telenor spokesman Tormod Sandstoe said in an email to Reuters on Wednesday that the firm "was looking at alternatives to Sule Square".
 The World Bank, which also has an office in Sule Square, said it was "assessing the situation in Myanmar, according to internal policies and procedures".
 It did not elaborate on its plans.

+A spokesperson for German logistics firm DB Schenker, a subsidiary of state-owned railway group Deutsche Bahn, said on Wednesday it was "exploring several actions" with regards to its Sule Square office.
+"Our first priority is the safety and wellbeing of our team," the spokesperson said.
 French container shipping firm CMA CGM said it was "conducting further investigations" and Canadian realtor Colliers International Group Inc said its Myanmar business was run by an independent franchisee and declined to comment further.
-Japan's Sony Corp said it previously had a representative in Myanmar but its office had closed "due to the local situation" and it now sold only through distributors.

-Several other groups named in Justice for Myanmar's report, including the American Chamber of Commerce in Myanmar and British insurer Prudential either did not respond to a request for comment or declined to comment.
-The University of Reading and Mastercard were named in the Justice for Myanmar report but told Reuters they did not rent offices in Sule Square.
-Reuters could not independently confirm that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)